13-14 November 2025

 In Bruges (in-person only)

-The 24th edition of the Bruges Colloquium will be held in English in person only on the premises of the College of Europe in Bruges, Belgium on 21-22 November 2024.
+The 25th edition of the Bruges Colloquium will focus on the pressing need to re-center international attention on the systematic and good-faith application of IHL.
+It will be held in English in person only on the premises of the College of Europe in Bruges, Belgium on 13-14 November 2025.

 REGISTER HERE